alymomdouh/ImplementEntityFrameworkCore/README.md

                         // to get only needed tables //ToPutTheTables,DbcontextInFFolder  //ToDbcontextInFFolder
                         // to change from fluentApi to dataAnnotations =>scaffold-dbContext 'Data Source=.;Initial Catalog=databasename' Microsoft.EntityFrameworkCore.SqlServer  -DataAnnotations
+##  v38 entity framework core --  Select All Data, Select One Item Using .Find // and give id
+           using website mockaroo.com to get data
+##  v39 entity framework core -- Select One Item Using .Single
+##  v40 entity framework core -- Select One Item Using .First
+##  v41 entity framework core -- Select One Item Using .Last
+                last only with orderby or will give exception
+##  v42 entity framework core -- Filtering Data Using .Where
+##  v43 entity framework core -- Any vs .All
+                Any => return true or false  if any row give true of condition All => return true or false  if all given rows success the condition =>true else false
+##  v44 entity framework core -- Append vs .Prepend
+                        Append=> add element in last of list Prepend=> add element in first of list Append ,Prepend  only applying in client side not server side
+##  v45 entity framework core --  Average vs .Count vs .LongCount vs  .Sum
+##  v46 entity framework core -- Max vs .Min
+##  v47 entity framework core --  Data Sorting Using .OrderBy vs .OrderByDescending vs ThenBy vs ThenByDescending
+##  v48 entity framework core --   Projection Using .Select
+##  v49 entity framework core --   Select Unique Values Using .Distinct
+##  v50 entity framework core --  Take vs .Skip